 In the event that a student does not complete the requirements during the extended time period, the grade will convert to a failing grade.
+Extensions will be granted at the discretion of the instructor.

 Additional Academic Requirements and Competencies

 There are several exams that must be passed with a minimum grade of 80% in order to progress through our program.
 Some of these exams are associated with courses, and must be satisfactorily completed during the semester that the course is given.
 Others may be health science campus wide exams or exams that are housed on the OT Canvas Communication site, but these must also be completed during a specific time frame.
 These time frames are provided during the course or semester.